Lifelong learning

 Continuing Professional Development, CPD, is an essential part of good practice, but also a state of mind.
 The good thing about CPD is that it is enjoyable and rewarding to learn new things and put them into practice.
 Whether digesting academic papers or refreshing some basics, practitioners should be adding to their knowledge every single week.
 From time to time take on something major - perhaps with support from a training course or tutorials.

-Supervision of is an essential of good practice for all levels of staff.
+Supervision is a key element of good practice for all levels of staff.
 Supervision may be individual, in which case it is important that a supervisor is competent and trusted, or as a peer group.
 Therapy sessions need to be recorded for supervision and process assessments.

 Use the Working Alliance Inventory and the Brief Process Rating Scale for therapist effectiveness appraisals.